José José: Financial problems

-Health issues
+Health issues and loss of voice

 José José suffered from a severe case of pneumonia in 1972 and his thoracic diaphragm was paralyzed.
 The disease almost ended his career.
 He recovered after months of therapy involving breathing exercises.
 One of his lungs was permanently damaged.
-In 1987, he underwent an operation at the Cedars-Sinai Medical Center to remove nodes in his vocal fold as a consequence of the excessive use of cortisone before singing, alcohol use, and the lack of rest after many of his performances.
 José would suffer dire consequences from his problem with alcoholism, as his health faltered dearly during the 1990s.
 He developed diabetes.

-The effects of alcoholism, the abuse of cortisone, and his hiatus hernia not only affected his ability to sing but to talk, as well.
+The effects of alcoholism, the abuse of cortisone, and a hiatal hernia not only affected his ability to sing but to talk, as well.
 In 2007, he suffered from Bell's palsy.
-As a result of all these problems, he fought a serious depression.
-He acknowledged this during an interview on the Univision program Don Francisco Presenta..., hosted by Don Francisco.
+That same year, he lost his voice almost completely as a result of severe chronic gastroesophageal reflux caused by his hiatal hernia, which burned his vocal cords, in addition to neurological damage, the aftereffects of pneumonia, and the impact of alcoholism and smoking, outcoming in irreversible damage to his vocal apparatus.
+In consequence of these problems, he fought a serious depression.
+He acknowledged this during an interview on the Univisión program Don Francisco Presenta..., hosted by Don Francisco.

 He struggled with diabetic retinopathy in one of his eyes undergoing a successful operation.
 In 2012, he underwent surgery due to gastritis.
 In November 2013, he underwent an operation to remove cataracts from one of his eyes.